 Multiethnic group of people having fun at work on break, laughing and enjoying conversation with paralyzed employee.
 Woman living with physical chronic disability in wheelchair at job.

-At Diversity Builder, we specialize in helping organizations build workplaces where everyone thrives.
-In this guide, we’ll share 5 proven strategies for creating an inclusive workplace, backed by research and real-world success.
-Whether you’re a leader, HR professional, or team member, these actionable steps will help you foster a culture of belonging.
+In this guide, we’ll share 5 proven strategies for creating an inclusive workplace, backed by data.
+Such practices used over time reduce the incidences of incivility, harassment, hostile work environment, and microaggressions.
+Whether you are a leader, HR professional, or team member, these actionable steps will help you foster a purpose-driven culture of belonging.

 Key Questions We’ll Answer: